 \section{Introduction}

-Intensive work in the past decade has led to the following approximate picture: About 90 \% of the population of the Milky Way's bulge belong to a bar structure.
-The stellar population is old ($>$10 Gyr), with metallicities ranging from [Fe/H] $\lesssim$ -1.0 to supersolar \citep[e.g.,][]{Babusiaux:2010aa,Hill:2011aa,Bensby:2011aa,Ness:2013aa,Johnson:2013aa,Bensby:2017aa}.
-Enrichment in $\alpha$ elements points toward a rapid formation \citep{Fulbright:2006aa,Fulbright:2007aa}.
-The relative weight of these populations changes depending on the height above the Galactic plane with the metal-rich population becoming the dominant population close to the Galactic plane \citep[see review by][and references therein]{Barbuy:2018aa}.

-However, the study of its central most regions results to be very complex because of the extremely high interstellar extinction and source crowding.
+Intensive work in the past decade has led to the following approximate picture: About 90\% of the population of the Milky Way bulge belong to a bar structure.
+The stellar population is old ($>$10 Gyr), with metallicities ranging from [Fe/H] $\lesssim$ -1.0 to supersolar \citep[e.g.][]{Babusiaux:2010aa,Hill:2011aa,Bensby:2011aa,Ness:2013aa,Johnson:2013aa,Bensby:2017aa}.
+Enrichment in $\alpha$ elements points towards a rapid formation \citep{Fulbright:2006aa,Fulbright:2007aa}.
+The relative weight of these populations changes depending on the height above the Galactic plane, and the metal-rich population becomes the dominant population close to the Galactic plane \citep[see review by][and references therein]{Barbuy:2018aa}.
+However, the study of its central most regions is very complex because of the extremely high interstellar extinction and source crowding.

-Some of the most recent and best data on the structure of the Galactic bulge are provided by the VVV survey \citep{Minniti:2010fk}.
-However, in the innermost degree of the Galaxy the VVV data suffer from seeing-limited angular resolution and strong saturation of point sources, which result in the completeness limit being close to or, for the innermost fields, even brighter than the RC.
+Some of the most recent and best data on the structure of the Galactic bulge are provided by the VISTA Variables in the Via Lactea (VVV) survey \citep{Minniti:2010fk}.
+However, in the innermost degree of the Galaxy, the VVV data suffer from seeing-limited angular resolution and strong saturation of point sources, which mean that the completeness limit is close to or, for the innermost fields, even brighter than the RC.

-The high angular resolution ($\sim$$0.2''$) GALACTICNUCLEUS survey is a $JHK_s$ survey of the central few thousand square parsecs of the Galactic centre (GC) with HAWK-I/VLT that reaches a few magnitudes deeper than existing, seeing-limited surveys \citep{Nogueras-Lara:2018aa}.
+The high angular resolution ($\sim$$0.2''$) GALACTICNUCLEUS survey is a $JHK_s$ survey of the central few thousand square parsecs of the Galactic centre (GC) with the High Acuity Wide-field K-band Imager at the Very Large Telescope (HAWK-I/VLT) that reaches a few magnitudes deeper than existing seeing-limited surveys \citep{Nogueras-Lara:2018aa}.
 Thus, it is key to a better understanding of the structure of the innermost parts of our Galaxy.

-In this paper, we analyse and compare three fields of the survey: One of them centred on the massive black hole, Sagittarius\,A*, and the other two in the Galactic bar/bulge, about 0.6$^\circ$ and 0.4$^\circ$ to Galactic north, respectively.
-We clearly identify a double bump in the luminosity functions of the inner bulge that can be explained as the combination of the RC and the red giant branch bump (RGBB) \citep[see, e.g.,][]{Nataf:2011lq,Wegg:2013kx}.
+In this paper, we analyse and compare three fields of the survey: One of them is centred on the massive black hole, Sagittarius\,A*, and the other two lie in the Galactic bar and/or bulge, at about 0.6$^\circ$ and 0.4$^\circ$ to Galactic north, respectively.
+We clearly identify a double bump in the luminosity functions of the inner bulge that can be explained as the combination of the RC and the red giant branch bump (RGBB) \citep[see, e.g.][]{Nataf:2011lq,Wegg:2013kx}.